 Although they’re not particularly high energy, Frenchies do have a lot of personality and they can be stubborn.
 Their ideal human will commit to positive reinforcement training to help Frenchies mind their manners.
 The good news is, most French bulldogs will do anything for a treat!

-Like other breeds with short muzzles, the Frenchie is prone to respiratory problems – wheezing, snoring and discomfort in hot weather.
+Like other breeds with short muzzles, the Frenchie is prone to respiratory problems—wheezing, snoring and discomfort in hot weather.
 They’re prone to heatstroke and overfeeding can add to their difficulty breathing.
 Other problems can affect their heart, back and eyes.
-Overall, the French Bulldog is fairly high maintenance in terms of health.
+Overall, this breed is fairly high maintenance in terms of health, but we love them all the same.
+Some pet parents opt for pet health insurance.

 French Bulldog Rescues